Don Murray (clarinetist): Career

 In 1923, Murray recorded with the New Orleans Rhythm Kings; according to Rhythm Kings leader Paul Mares, Murray was not a regular member of the band, but was a friend who sometimes sat in with them.
 Murray also made early recordings with Muggsy Spanier.
 He then joined the Detroit, Michigan based band of Jean Goldkette, with whom he remained until 1927.
 It was here that he mentored the young Jimmy Dorsey.
+He also played baritone saxophone on some recordings with Joe Venuti and Eddie Lang, under the band name “Joe Venuti’s Blue Four” playing the baritone saxophone very much like Adrian Rollini’s bass saxophone style.

 After a brief stint with Adrian Rollini's band, during which he contributed to several highly regarded recordings by Bix Beiderbecke, Murray was hired by Ted Lewis.
 Ted Lewis said that Murray was the greatest clarinetist he ever had in his band.
 Murray can be heard on the soundtrack of the Ted Lewis film Is Everybody Happy?
 (1929), which is considered a "lost film."

 In 2021, the Bix Beiderbecke Museum and World Archives in Davenport, Iowa, announced that it would raise $12,000 to renovate its permanent exhibit, including Murray's saxophone.